-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2017
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2018

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2017.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2018.
 The annual report serves the purpose of both a Trustees' report, and a Directors' report under company law.

-The Trust operates an academy for pupils aged 11 to 16 in Worcestershire.
+The Trust operates an academy for pupils aged 11 to 18 in Worcestershire.
 It has a pupil capacity of 90 students aged 11-16 and 10 students aged 16 and above.
-It had a roll of 67 in the school census on 31 August 2017.
+It had a roll of 56 in the school census on 31 August 2018.
+The roll is now 65 and growing.
+We fully expect to be at capacity in the Spring term if not before.